Chubu, City Guides, Kanto, Road Trip

 • Hananigen – Similar to Tamura, Hananigen is also a ryokan located within minutes of Kusatsu town center.

-• Kusatsu Onsen Eidaya – Slightly cheaper ryokan as the location is a bit further away from the town center, but still within walking distance!
+• Kusatsu Onsen Eidaya – Slightly cheaper Ryokan as the location is a bit further away from the town center, but still within walking distance!

 What else you can see in Nagano Prefecture